k3s-io/docs/docs/cli/certificate.md

 # This script will create a new temporary directory containing the updated certs, and output the new token values.
 curl -sL https://github.com/k3s-io/k3s/raw/master/contrib/util/rotate-default-ca-certs.sh | bash -

-# Load the updated certs into the datastore; see the script output for the updated token value and path to the new certs.
+# Load the updated certs into the datastore; see the script output for the updated token values.
-k3s certificate rotate-ca --path=PATH_TO_TEMP_DIR
+k3s certificate rotate-ca --path=/var/lib/rancher/k3s/server/rotate-ca
 ```

 If the `rotate-ca` command returns an error, check the service log for errors.
 If the command completes successfully, restart K3s on all nodes in the cluster - servers first, then agents.

-Ensure that any nodes that were joined with a [secure token](token.md#secure) are reconfigured to use the new token value, prior to being restarted.
+Ensure that any nodes that were joined with a [secure token](token.md#secure), including other server nodes, are reconfigured to use the new token value prior to being restarted.
 The token may be stored in a `.env` file, systemd unit, or config.yaml, depending on how the node was configured during initial installation.

 ## Service-Account Issuer Key Rotation